AzerDime/rustHW/HW1/README.md

 ## Project Goals:

     The goal of this project is to implement modular exponentiation using Rust.
-    A link to an explanation of the algorithm used can be found [here](https://en.wikipedia.org/wiki/Modular_exponentiation#Right-to-left_binary_method).
+    A link to an explanation of the algorithm used can be found here: https://en.wikipedia.org/wiki/Modular_exponentiation#Right-to-left_binary_method

 ## Project Approach: